Supporter comments

 Displaying 1 to 10 of 56

-Eleanor, from SOUTH LONDON
+Rob, from SOUTH EAST LONDON

 "My own (atheist) children were taught creationist beliefs in their village primary school (there was no non-faith school we could choose), and that other faiths were essentially primitive.
 At secondary level, in our nearest town, there are three non-selective schools, two of which are faith schools.
 These faith schools don't accept children from families with no faith unless the families lie about their lack of faith.
 Our 'choice' was restricted to one school, therefore, unless our children passed the selective tests for the non-faith grammar schools.
 The faith schools' admissions criteria therefore massively distort the secondary system here."